My Name Is Earl: Synopsis

 Earl Hickey is a small-time thief, living in the fictional rural town of Camden, who loses his winning $100,000 lottery ticket after being hit by a car while he celebrates his good fortune.
 Lying in a hospital bed, he learns about karma during an episode of the talk show Last Call with Carson Daly.
 Convinced he has to turn his life around to be happy, Earl gives himself over to the power of karma.
 He makes a list of every bad thing that he has ever done and every person that he has ever wronged, and makes efforts to fix them all.
 After doing a first good deed, he finds the $100,000 lottery ticket that he had lost.
 Seeing this as a sign of karma rewarding him for his commitment, Earl uses his new-found wealth to do more good deeds according to his list.

-Earl's wife Joy throws him out, keeping her two children herself: Dodge, whom she conceived before getting together with Earl, and Earl Jr., who was fathered during their marriage, but not by Earl.
-Earl moves into a motel and lives with his brother Randy, and they meet Catalina, the motel's beautiful maid who illegally emigrated from somewhere in Latin America.
+Earl's wife, Joy, throws him out, keeping her two children — Dodge, whom she conceived before getting together with Earl, and Earl Jr., who was fathered during their marriage, but not by Earl.
+Earl moves into a motel and lives with his brother Randy, and they meet Catalina, the motel's beautiful maid who illegally migrated from somewhere in Latin America.
 Earl works on the list which mostly involves strangers and old acquaintances he has wronged, but also contains items involving his family.
-Initially Joy plots to kill or blackmail Earl for his lottery winnings, but later gives up.
+Initially, Joy plots to kill or blackmail Earl for his lottery winnings, but later gives up.
 Joy marries Darnell Turner, a mutual friend who works at a local restaurant called the Crab Shack, and with whom she had been having an affair.
 Until late in Season Four, it is generally accepted that Darnell fathered Earl Jr. In the Season One finale, Earl discovers he had bought the lotto tickets using money he stole from another person, but when he tries to return his winnings to that person, the latter is inflicted with bad karma, so he returns the money to Earl.

-The second season has Earl continuing to work on his list, however, Joy gets in trouble when she steals a delivery truck and ends up kidnapping and assaulting the member of staff who was inside.
+The second season has Earl continuing to work on his list.
+Joy gets in trouble when she steals a delivery truck, and ends up kidnapping and assaulting the member of staff who was inside.
 Joy is arrested for felonies that would put her in prison for life because it was her third strike.
 To soften the jury, she decides to have a surrogate baby for her half-sister Liberty Washington and Liberty's husband Ray-Ray.
 Meanwhile, Catalina has been deported.
 Earl and Randy visit her home village in Latin America, and Randy marries Catalina in a green card marriage so she can return to the United States.
 In the season finale, Earl sacrifices himself at Joy's trial by confessing to all of her crimes and is sentenced to two years in a state penitentiary.